tempo-eng/kanjivg-js/CONTEXT.md

 - **Rule**: The bundled package must include ALL compiled files and data
 - **Implementation**: End users must NOT be required to specify any file paths for data
 - **Rationale**: Users should be able to install the library and use it immediately without external dependencies
-- **Current Status**: ✅ Implemented - bundled version includes all 11,661 kanji in `bundled-kanji-data.json`
+- **Current Status**: ✅ Implemented - individual kanji files loaded on-demand with LRU cache

 ## Technical Architecture